Jesse Jackson: 1988 presidential campaign

 According to a November 1987 New York Times article, "Most political analysts give him little chance of being nominated—partly because he is black, partly because of his unretrenched liberalism."
 Jackson's campaign was also interrupted by allegations about his half-brother Noah Robinson Jr.'s criminal activity.
-Jackson was often asked about Robinson, who was often called "the Billy Carter of the Jackson campaign".
-But his past successes made him a more credible candidate, and he was both better financed and better organized than in 1984.
+Robinson claimed in an interview that the arrest was an attempt to make him "the Billy Carter of the Jackson campaign".
+But Jackson's past successes made him a more credible candidate, and he was both better financed and better organized than in 1984.
 The Washington Post wrote that while Jackson's support "continued to flow predominantly from black districts", his support among white voters allowed him to "claim that he is more than a one-race candidate.
 Perhaps more to the point, no other candidate was able to generate anything like the total support that Mr. Jackson did."
 Jackson once again exceeded expectations as he more than doubled his previous results, prompting R. W. Apple of The New York Times to call 1988 "the Year of Jackson".